 Do: Try and find time to hit the gym.
 The freshman 15 is very real, and also very preventable!
 You’ll feel more self-accomplished after going to the gym as well, so it’s pretty much a win-win.

 Don’t: Put off meeting with your group until the day before your project is due.
-Group projects are a very big thing in IST, and the earlier everyone can establish what they want to work on and put in their opinions the better!
+Group projects are a very big thing at CCBC, and the earlier everyone can establish what they want to work on and put in their opinions the better!
 I know you don’t want to be sitting in a library study room for 5 hours trying to complete the project you have due at 8 AM tomorrow.
 It never ends up being fun.

 Do: Start studying a few days before your exams.
 It really helps relieve some of that test anxiety if you know you’ve prepared well in advance, and you’ll most likely end up doing much better.
 And if you don’t understand the topic in class, go to office hours!
 Every professor I’ve ever talked to has been eager to help me learn, and the closer a relationship you can establish with your professor the better.